imliuyzh/lfs101x-notes/chapter7.md

 # Command Line Operations

-A terminal emulator simulates a standalone terminal within a window on the desktop.
-It behaves essentially as if you were logging into the machine at a pure text terminal with no graphical interface.

 ## The Command Line

 Most input lines entered at the shell prompt have three basic elements: command, options, and arguments.